ScanMountGoat/ssbh_editor/README.md

 - View the effects of transition materials like the metal box or ditto materials
 - Bloom, shadows, and post processing
 - View skeletal and material animations
-- View the effects of helper bone constraints
+- View the effects of helper bone constraints.
+This is necessary for previewing animations for mods using the [EXO Skel](https://github.com/ssbucarlos/smash-ultimate-blender) method.
 - Edit files supported by ssbh_data using a graphical interface with most changes updating in real time in the viewport

 ## Planned Features